awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 CMK used to encrypt it in key ARN format, and [OnDecrypt](#ondecrypt) checks the key ID against that value before attempting decryption.

-The KMS CMK specified by the generator MUST have [kms:Encrypt](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html#AWS-KMS-API-Operations-and-Permissions) permissions.
+The KMS CMK specified by the Key ID MUST have [kms:Encrypt](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html#AWS-KMS-API-Operations-and-Permissions) permissions.